Lasisi Elenu

 In 2018, he was nominated for The Future Awards Africa Prize for Comedy.
-In March 2020, he was named one of Nigeria's Top 25 Under-30 Nigerian Superstars. and he is a very funny entertainer who is into diverse areas of the entertainment industry as well as one of the winners of the second edition of the Trendupp Awards.
+In March 2020, he was named one of Nigeria's Top 25 Under-30 Nigerian Superstars.
+He is an entertainer who is into diverse areas of the entertainment industry, as well as one of the winners of the second edition of the Trendupp Awards.

 Career

 The comedian is one of the continent's most popular social media influencers with 75,000 followers on TikTok and over 3.4 million followers on Instagram.

 His skits focus on varying themes from law to cybercrime, the economy, insecurity and philosophy.
 He started out as a musician before diverting to the business of comedy.
 He performed at the Mama Tobi Homecoming concert.

-His most recent project, Mama & Papa Gods power, is a series of 16-minute episodes focusing on a low-income household in Nigeria.
+His most recent project, Mama & Papa Gods power, is a series of 16-minute episodes focusing on a fictional low-income household in Nigeria.

 Personal life

 In 2022, Lasisi Elenu married Nonso Adika, now Nonso Afolabi and the couple welcomed a daughter in October of the same year.